kyoto-framework/kyoto/README.md

 Complexity is much higher when all of them combined.

-This micro framework tries to bring components and async experience to the traditional server side rendering.
+This engine tries to bring components and async experience to the traditional server side rendering.

 ## Basic concepts (Zen)